browniebroke/pypackage-template/README.md

 - `GH_PAT` a [personal access token (PAT) with the `repo` scope][create-pat] for opening pull requests and updating the repository topics.
 This is used by the `poetry-upgrade` and `labels` workflows.
 - `CODECOV_TOKEN` to upload coverage data to [codecov.io][codecov] in the Test workflow.

-If you have the GitHub CLI installed and chose to set up GitHub, they will be created with a dummy value (`changeme`).

 ### Automated release